 The girls are now in the full swing on molting.
 Tilly molted first.
 Finally I am proud to say that both her tail feathers and her eggs have returned.
 She looked so funny while she waited for those tail feathers to grow back.
 Oyster Cracker, on the other hand, never seems to escape with a light molt.
 She is a heavy molter.
 Starting with the head and ending with the tail, Oyster Cracker is now molting on her chest and wings.
 Prickly pin feathers are emerging from her neck.
 The poor girl is a mess.
 Of course, with molting the eggs are less.
 Molting and egg making require protein.
-The eggs are few and far between as the chickens use up their protein stores to make feathers.
-But did you know that in addition to molting each Autumn, there are other conditions that can make chickens cease or decrease their egg production at various times of the year?
+The eggs decline as the chickens use up their protein stores to make feathers and sometimes chickens will even stop laying eggs.
+But did you know that in addition to molting each Autumn, there are other conditions that can make chickens’ egg laying decline or stop laying eggs at various times of the year?

 1. Molting: As mentioned above, both eggs and feathers are almost 100% protein.
-As feathers are created egg production tapers off.
+As feathers are created egg production declines.
 Here is more information on molting.

 2. Predators: The majority of the egg making process occurs as the chickens sleep.
 If they are startled in the evening while sleeping, woken up or just plain stressed, egg production can halt.
 Did you also know that predators will sneak into the coop to eat eggs?
 Often snakes will slink into the coop, find the eggs and swallow them whole.
 Foxes, skunks, rats and weasels will also eat your chickens’ eggs.